tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 How To Setup
 """"""""""""

-* Create a new gameobject & add `NavMeshSurface <https://docs.unity3d.com/Packages/com.unity.ai.navigation@1.1/manual/NavMeshSurface.html>`_ component.
+* Create a new GameObject & add the `NavMeshSurface <https://docs.unity3d.com/Packages/com.unity.ai.navigation@1.1/manual/NavMeshSurface.html>`_ component.
 * Set `Agent type` to `Humanoid` & press the `Bake` button in the created `NavMeshSurface`.
 * Set :ref:`Avoidance type <pedestrianObstacleAvoidanceType>` to `Calc Nav Path`.
 * Set :ref:`Pedestrian navigation type <pedestrianNavigationType>` to `Temp` or `Persist` mode.